imalexianne/Instagram/README.md

 ## Clone the Repo
 * Run the following command on the terminal: git clone https://github.com/imalexianne/Instagram.git
 * type cd Instagram on terminal

+## Technologies used
+- Python 3.6
+- HTML for the structure
+- Bootstrap 4 for the design
+- JavaScript
+- Heroku for the deployment
+- Postgresql for the database